dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 4. You can also change the following settings of the skybox component:
     * Specify how to display skybox in the background.
-    * Set the light intensity of the skybox from 0 (no light intensity) to 100 (maximum).
+    * Set the background radiation intensity of the skybox from 0 (no light intensity) to 100 (maximum).

 ## Code sample